interglobalvision/text-adventure/story.md

 THURS SEPT 9
 8PM TO 10 PM

 In the bottom righthand corner, in the same font as the exhibition details, you see the letters 'RR' and think, '...those must be initials.'
+You think of the term 'immaterial labor' and decide you don't quite know what that means.

 *go to [11]*